Spider201866/Alan_web/memory-bank/progress.md

 ## What Works

+- **PWA Implementation (June 30, 2025):**
+    - Implemented a service worker to enable Progressive Web App features, including offline caching and installability.
+    - PWA installability and offline access have been successfully tested on Chrome and Firefox.
 - **Security Hardening (June 29, 2025):**
     - Removed a vulnerable debug route (`/__debug-list-dist`) that was exposed in the production environment, enhancing the application's security posture.
 - **Comprehensive Code Documentation (June 28, 2025):**